rrevi/rrevi.github.io/_posts/2021-12-29-ruby-now-faster.md

 In these results, the **real** column represents the code run time value in seconds (that the user experienced).

-Oh and the performance gain by running your program code cocurrently scales in magnetude.
-Don't believe me? let's double the number of intructions to be run in the code above (to 6 instructions, as opposed to 3):
+Oh and the performance gain by running your program code concurrently scales in magnitude.
+Don't believe me? let's double the number of instructions to be run in the code above (to 6 instructions, as opposed to 3):

 ```shell
                 user       system     total    real
 sequential      0.000322   0.000326   0.000648 (6.006453)